ijzerbroot/millennium/README.md

 The layouts proper:

-Using angle mod (you type QWERTY C with your left index finger):
+Millennium Angle (you type QWERTY C with your left index finger):
 ![Millennium Angle](https://github.com/ijzerbroot/millennium/blob/main/millennium-angle.png)

-Without angle mod (you type QWERTY C with your left middle finger):
+Millennium (you type QWERTY C with your left middle finger):
 ![Millennium](https://github.com/ijzerbroot/millennium/blob/main/millennium.png)

 There is an alternative swap possible that will provide a more even load on the index fingers and makes the "my" and "sy" bigrams better.